Is this Industrial Design?

 Can I major in this?

-We do not offer an undergraduate major at this time, though we do have a Bridging Disciplines Program Certificate in Design Strategies that you can pursue in conjunction with your major that's transcriptable.
-All of our ITD courses count towards the certificate.
+We do not offer an undergraduate major at this time, though we do have a transcriptable Bridging Disciplines Program (BDP) certificate in Design Strategies that you can pursue in conjunction with your major.
+All of our ITD courses count toward the certificate.

 Where can I find information about the Design Strategies BDP?

-The BDP office has the whole certificate plan online at their website here.
+The BDP office has the entire certificate plan available on their website.